Ceramides for Skin: What They Are and Why You Need Them

 Ceramides can be natural or synthetic.
 Natural ceramides are found in the skin’s outer layers and in some plants (e.g., soybeans).
 Artificial ceramides are made for cosmetic purposes; they are more stable and do not contain contaminants.

 A substance called sphingosine binds to other fatty acids to create twelve types of ceramides.
-The following is a list of the most common ceramide types found on skin product labels.
+The following are the most common ceramide types found on skin product labels.

 Ceramide 1 (EOS)